microsoft/vscode-docs/docs/remote/containers.md

 While using VS Code to spin up a new container can be useful in many situations, it may not match your workflow and you may prefer to "attach" VS Code to an already running container.

-> **Note:** You can enable experimental Alpine Linux support by setting `"remote.containers.enableExperimentalServerPlatforms":true`.
-However, note that some extensions installed in Alpine containers may not work due to `glibc` dependencies inside native code in the extension.
+> **Note:** While experimental Alpine support is available in [VS Code - Insiders](https://code.visualstudio.com/insiders/), some extensions installed in Alpine containers may not work due to `glibc` dependencies in native code inside the extension.
 See the [Remote Development and Linux](/docs/remote/linux.md) article for details.
-Windows containers are not currently supported.
+Windows Containers are not supported.

 Once you have a container up and running, you can connect by either: